inexio/thola/README.md

 ## Thola at FOSDEM 2021 - Request for Papers
 The Thola team will organize a devroom for Network monitoring, discovery and inventory.
-Click [here](https://github.com/inexio/thola/blob/main/FOSDEM.md) for more information
+Click [here](https://github.com/inexio/thola/blob/main/FOSDEM.md) for more information.

 ## Installation